GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 finesse.
 They lack the ability to respond to user needs, and the ability to inject responsive styles into components themselves.

-{% Aside %} When referring to components for the sake of this article, this means elements, including elements that are made up of other elements, like a card or sidebar.
-Those components make up our web pages. {% endAside %}
+{% Aside %}
+When referring to components for the sake of this article, this means elements, including elements that are made up of other elements, like a card or sidebar.
+Those components make up our web pages.
+{% endAside %}

-You can use global viewport information to style your components, but they still don’t own their styles, and that doesn’t work when our design systems are component-based and not page-based.
+You can use global viewport information to style your components, but they still don't own their styles, and that doesn't work when our design systems are component-based and not page-based.

 The good news is, the ecosystem is changing, and it's changing pretty rapidly.